 When will Hamilton see all-day two-way GO service?

-Metrolinx is committed to expanding GO Train service to the City of Hamilton as part of its ten-year plan to transform the GO rail network.
+Metrolinx is committed to expanding GO Train service to the City of Hamilton as part of its 10-year plan to transform the GO rail network.
 Current plans include service to Toronto in the morning rush from Hamilton GO Centre every 15 minutes and from West Harbour GO Station every 30 minutes.
 This service would operate in reverse in the evening rush.

-During weekday midday and evenings, and on weekends, there would be hourly service in both directions between Union Station and Hamilton GO Centre downtown.
+During weekday, midday and evenings, and on weekends, there would be hourly service in both directions between Union Station and Hamilton GO Centre downtown.